Prodependence vs. Codependence

 If you’re a betrayed partner, especially if your significant other is sex, porn, or substance addicted, you’ve probably had someone suggest that you read up on codependency and that you start attending Codependents Anonymous.

 We think that’s a load of you-know-what.
 We think it’s not possible to love too much.
-We think it’s crazy to suggest to you that you walk away from a loved one when he’s struggling and finally trying to do something about it.
+We think it’s crazy to suggest to you that you walk away from a loved one when they’re struggling and finally trying to do something about it.

 But what’s the alternative, you ask?
 Well, we have an answer, courtesy of Dr. Robert Weiss, and that answer is prodependence.